cynici/tomcat/README.md

   MINMEM: 64m
 ```

-Specifically to persist GeoServer data, set its data directory to a separate directory in the container and mount it using *volumes* in docker-compose.yml
+To persist GeoServer data, set its data directory to a separate directory in the container and mount it using *volumes* in docker-compose.yml

 ```
 GEOSERVER_DATA_DIR=/var/geoserver